LeeQY/jobber/README.md

 ##The features
 * Simple usage.
 User will define a worker function, then just add jobs.
 * Fast return.
-Because user just need to add job.
+Because user just need to add jobs and no need to wait jobs done.
-* Single worker in a seperate goroutine.
+* Single worker and it will be in a seperate goroutine.
 * Thread-safe.
-* Cache jobs and retry the failed ones.
+* Cache jobs in memory and retry the failed ones.

 ##Install & Update
 ```